-After being the subject of numerous incidents of harassment from animal rights activists, a neuroscientist in Germany named Nikos Logothetis is employment with the Max Planck Institute for employment in China.
+After being the subject of numerous incidents of harassment from animal rights activists, a neuroscientist in Germany named Nikos Logothetis with the Max Planck Institute has fled the country for employment in China.
 Dr. Logothetis was the subject of a number of intimidation campaigns and, thankfully, refused to give in, until now.

 Animal rights conflict prompts leading researcher to leave Germany for China

 By Gretchen Vogel Jan.
 27, 2020, Science Magazine